If you or someone you know is in crisis, these organizations can assist you.

 Saskatoon Police Association

 The Saskatoon Police Association is proud to be the official voice and representative body for Saskatoon’s front-line police personnel.
-Along with providing resources and support for our over 500 police members, they represent their membership in all matters concerning discipline and contracts.
+Along with providing resources and support for our over 500 police members, we represent our membership in all matters concerning discipline and contracts.

 In matters of discipline, the Saskatoon Police Association’s primary responsibility is to ensure that officers are treated fairly and that they have the same access and rights to due process as any other person in Canada.